China Center 中国中心

 The Honorable Paula J. Dobriansky

-Ambassador Paula J. Dobriansky, a foreign policy expert and former diplomat specializing in national security affairs, is a senior fellow at the Future of Diplomacy Project at Harvard University's JFK Belfer Center for Science and International Affairs and vice chair of the Atlantic Council’s Scowcroft Center for Strategy and Security.
+Ambassador Paula J. Dobriansky, a foreign policy expert and diplomat specializing in national security affairs, is a senior fellow at Harvard University's JFK Belfer Center for Science and International Affairs and vice chair of the Atlantic Council’s Scowcroft Center for Strategy and Security.
 She brings over 30 years of government and international experience across senior levels of diplomacy, business, and defense.

 From 2010 to 2012, she was senior vice president and global head of government and regulatory affairs at Thomson Reuters, responsible for designing and implementing a corporate approach for engagement in Washington and other key capitals around the globe.
 She was instrumental in the development of Thomson Reuters’ financial regulatory strategy.
 During this time, she was also appointed the distinguished national security chair at the US Naval Academy.
 Presently, she serves on Rubicon Technologies' (NYSE: RBT) Board of Directors and is on the Advisory Board of Veracity Worldwide.